0xsimsch/noterain/README.md

 - Interactive keys (click/touch to play)
 - Visual feedback for playback and live input
 - Note name labels
+- Fit to song option (shows only the note range used in the song)

 ### Track Management
 - **Enable/Disable Tracks** - Toggle tracks for playback